Meet the Board and Staff of the Red Lodge Area Community Foundation

 “The Red Lodge Area Community Foundation is essential to building a thriving community.
 I am thankful for the opportunity to help support Red Lodge’s important initiatives and be a part of the Foundation’s impactful vision.”

-Stephanie Baldwin is a Carbon County native and is the Director of Human Resources, Quality, & Compliance at Beartooth Billings Clinic.
-Her Primary Responsibilities include employment practices, policy and procedure, legal compliance, and quality improvement.
-She also sits on a wide array of committees such as Compliance, Risk/Safety, Policy, and Infection Prevention.
+Stephanie Baldwin is a Carbon County native and is the Director of Human Resources, Quality, and Compliance at Beartooth Billings Clinic.
+Her primary responsibilities include employment practices, policy and procedure, legal compliance, and quality improvement.
+She sits on a wide array of committees such as Compliance, Risk/Safety, Policy, and Infection Prevention.
 Stephanie is also responsible for other initiatives at Beartooth Billings Clinic, such as leadership development, customer services, and employee education.

 Her experience at Beartooth Billings Clinic, combined with past experience managing a small, family-owned local business, brings a uniquely-positioned perspective on the wants and needs of our community.